xingrz/zmk-config_keychron/README.md

 ### Keymap

-This firmware implements the default keymap of stock firmware as close as possible.
-You can customize it with [ZMK Keymap Editor](https://nickcoutsos.github.io/keymap-editor/) or just edit [`keychron_q1.keymap`](config/keychron_q1.keymap) manually.
+This firmware tries to match the default keymap of the stock firmware as closely as possible, but you can customize it using the [ZMK Keymap Editor](https://nickcoutsos.github.io/keymap-editor/) or by manually editing the [`keychron_q1.keymap`](config/keychron_q1.keymap).

 ### Lights